MIKE BEGG

 Setting it and forgetting it.
 Amazon's advertising ecosystem changes.
 Competitor bid levels shift.
 New products launch in your category.
 A campaign structure that worked 6 months ago may need restructuring today.
 Quarterly structural reviews are minimum.

 Chasing ACoS while ignoring TACoS.
-We have audited accounts where the team was proud of their 18% ACoS — but when we looked at TACoS it was 28% because organic sales had collapsed.
+We have audited accounts where the team was proud of their 18% ACoS.
+But when we looked at TACoS it was 28% because organic sales had collapsed.
 The ads were efficient on paper while the actual business was declining.
+When that happens, PPC structure is only one suspect.
+Our checklist for diagnosing why revenue dropped walks through the other eight.

-If you want to see what your account's structure looks like against these benchmarks, a free Amazon audit will show you exactly where the gaps are — we cover PPC structure, listing quality, catalog health, and the revenue opportunity in all three.
+If you want to see what your account's structure looks like against these benchmarks, a free Amazon PPC audit will show you exactly where the gaps are.
+We cover PPC structure, listing quality, catalog health, and the revenue opportunity in all three.
+Prefer to check it yourself first?
+Run the 9-point Amazon PPC audit checklist using the same checks we start with.

 How This Connects to Organic Ranking